 Junior High School 278 Marine Park

-- Junior High School 278 Marine Park's student population of 1,032 students has stayed relatively flat over five school years.
+Junior High School 278 Marine Park's student population of 1,107 students has grown by 19% over five school years.

-- The teacher population of 75 teachers has stayed relatively flat over five school years.
+The teacher population of 84 teachers has grown by 20% over five school years.

 |Grades Offered||Grades 6-8|